isaacs/.github/CONTRIBUTING.md

   English, then it's more challenging for me to maintain the project.

+## AI

+While you are of course free to use whichever tools you find helpful,  **I am not interested in code contributions that were written by AI systems**, unless _you personally_ can demonstrate deep understanding of what is going on.

+Large low-effort PRs authored by LLMs (or otherwise automatically machine-generated) will be dismissed, rudely if necessary.

+## Legal Stuff

 By contributing to my project, you assert that you are legally entitled to make that code part of the projet, and that it is not (to the best of your knowledge) encumbered by any legal